The True Identity of Yashar’al

 The Twelve Tribes: African Roots and Prophetic Identity

-Their distinct tribal identities, deeply rooted in the patriarchal baraks and prophecies found in Bereshith 49 and Debarim 33, continue to shine through the specific cultures and histories of various African and diaspora groups.
+Their distinct tribal identities — deeply rooted in the patriarchal baraks and prophetic declarations recorded in Barashith 49 and Dabarim 33 — continue to shine through in the unique languages, traditions, and struggles of various African and diaspora groups.
+These identities are not speculative—they are encoded in prophecy, preserved through suffering, and now revealed in the appointed time.

 Re’uven